StevenKearney/noc-skill-boost/README.md

 🚧 Work in Progress — actively updated as I complete each day’s lab.

-This is a hands-on self-learning program covering tools and workflows in ServiceNow, Zabbix, Graylog, CLI tools, Bash scripting, network diagramming, and IP planning.
+This is a **hands-on self-learning program** covering tools and workflows in **ServiceNow, Zabbix, Graylog**, CLI tools, Bash scripting, network diagramming, and IP planning.

 🖥️ It’s **built for aspiring network professionals, by an aspiring network professional** — designed to provide practical, hands-on experience while sharing progress with others.

-This is also my first GitHub repository, so I’ll be learning GitHub alongside the core lab topics.
+This is also my **first GitHub repository**, so I’ll be learning GitHub alongside the core lab topics.

 💡 Have recommendations?
 Fork the repo and submit a pull request — contributions and suggestions are welcome!

+📌 Course Assumptions
 This course assumes fundamental knowledge of networking and will not go into details to keep it streamlined.
 It also assumes basic GitHub and general computer skills.